microsoft/reactxp/docs/docs/components/text.md

 // Expose the element and/or its children as accessible to Screen readers
 importantForAccessibility: ImportantForAccessibility = ImportantForAccessibility.Yes;

+// It is hard or impossible to tell by a reference to an instance of a component
+// from where this component has been instantiated.
+You can assign this property
+// and check instance.props.accessibilityId.
+For example accessibilityId is used
+// in View's FocusArbitrator callback.
+accessibilityId: string = undefined;

 // Should be focused when the component is mounted, see also View's arbitrateFocus
 // property.
-// WARNING: autoFocus=true means that this Text's focus() method will be called,
+// WARNING: autoFocus=true means that this Text's requestFocus() method will be
-// however calling focus() for Text might make sense only on mobile for the accessibility
+// called, however calling requestFocus() for Text might make sense only on mobile
-// reasons, on web it has no effect, the application has to handle this either while
+// for the accessibility reasons, on web it has no effect, the application has to
-// setting this property or in the FocusArbitrator callback.
+// handle this either while setting this property or in the View's FocusArbitrator
+// callback.
 autoFocus: boolean = false;

 // Should the scale multiplier be capped when allowFontScaling is set to true?